import torch

 output_mean = self.layers[-1](hidden).squeeze()

-def train(net, train_data):
+return output_meandef train(net, train_data):

 x_train, y_train = train_data